 Refunds & Reimbursement

-As colleges close on-campus dining and housing, legislators are introducing legislation to ensure that students recieve refunds for their room and board expenses.
+As colleges closed on-campus dining and housing, legislators have introduced legislation to ensure that students receive refunds for their room and board expenses.

 Funding & Appropriations

 Given the significant financial uncertainty and challenges facing universities, states are also considering legislation to address funding and support for institutions.

 Would establish Emergency Fund for Public Higher Education Institutions.
 The fund would include grants to help institutions cover the loss of revenue and unexpected expenses associated with the outbreak.
 Funds could also be used to cover employee’s lost wages, expanded sick time costs and other employment-related expenses.
 As introduced, the bill would provide $125 million in funding.
 Pending.

 - Washington HB 2965—Includes provisions for institutions of higher education to separately identify state spending by the appropriations in this act and for other unanticipated spending in response to the coronavirus outbreak funded by appropriations in the omnibus operating appropriations act.
 Enacted.

 States are also considering legislation to address student financial aid.
 Some introduced legislation would modify existing financial aid programs with additional flexibility, while other bills would create new programs some of which would support essential or healthcare workers.